Is it worth insulating your garage? It depends. Get the scoop in this comprehensive guide.

 And when insulation is paired with air sealing, all the open seams and air gaps between your attached garage, foundation, and attic that can allow outside air and moisture inside your house (aka air leaks) are closed up.

-What does this work do?
-It traps outside air in your attached garage—where it belongs.
+What does this do?
+It traps outside air in your garage space—where it belongs.

 In the summer, garage insulation and air sealing keeps heat from radiating into your house and making it really uncomfortable.
 Bonus: It also helps your AC from being overworked.